merrillhuang/Tic-Tac-Toe/README.md

 * Didn't use mouseOver, was having issues changing back to original state when no longer mousing over

 Would really like to pursue adding multiplayer in the future with FireBase.

+Rough idea: Use realtime database to store the state of the board and use it to update each clients view, probably would store similar data that is being saved in localstorage now.